HenestrosaDev/ios-interview-questions/README.md

 	<br />

 	We can convert an array to a set and vice versa.
 However, when we convert an array to a set, we have to keep in mind that we lose both the order of the elements and the duplicate elements.
 Also, if we want to store custom data types in a set, we need to make sure that it conforms to the `Hashable` protocol, which ensures a consistent way of generating hash values and checking for equality, so that duplicate objects aren't accidentally added.

-	To summarize, we would use an array when we need to maintain the order of our elements or when we need to allow duplicates, and we would use a set when we need to ensure that our elements are unique or when we need to quickly test for membership.
 	</details>

 - 🟩 [What is the difference between the `Float`, `Double`, and `CGFloat` data types?](https://www.hackingwithswift.com/interview-questions/what-is-the-difference-between-the-float-double-and-cgfloat-data-types)